A Welcome to Year R

 Home Learning Books – Lots of the children have been doing some really good things at home and their home learning books look amazing.
 The children are currently really excited about finding out about dinosaurs.
 We would love to see anything they have done at home in their home learning books.

 Please ensure your child’s PE kit is in school.
-Our PE times are as follows:

 For PE please ensure children with shoulder length hair or longer have their hair tied back.
 If your child has pierced ears, their earrings will need to be removed before this session.